Berndy/ramda/benchmarkNth.md

 I tried to avoid creating a var every time the function runs, instead only creating a const when necessary in the scope of the condition

 # Effects on path
-switch default export in ./source/internal/_nth.js and run `bun run benchmarkPath.js`
+switch import in ./source/internal/_path.js between _nth.js and _nth_old.js and run `bun run benchmarkPath.js`

 ## Results